joelparkerhenderson/social-network-plan/README.md

 ### Context

-Overview:
-* We are looking at the biggest social networks such as [Facebook](https://facebook.com), [Twitter](https://twitter.com), [LinkedIn](https://linkedin.com).
+We are looking at the biggest social networks such as [Facebook](https://facebook.com), [Twitter](https://twitter.com), [LinkedIn](https://linkedin.com).

-* We like websites that use technology for social good such as [Wikipedia](https://wikipedia.org), [Craigslist](https://craigslist.org), [Archive.org](https://archive.org).
+We like websites that use technology for social good such as [Wikipedia](https://wikipedia.org), [Craigslist](https://craigslist.org), [Archive.org](https://archive.org).

-Advocacy:
-* We look to foundations such as
+We look to foundations such as
 [Electronic Frontier Foundation (EFF)](http://eff.org/) and [Free Software Foundation (FSF)](http://fsf.org).

-* We look to FLOSS groups such as
+We admire FLOSS groups such as
 [Open Source Initiative (OSI)](http://opensource.org/) and [Software Freedom Conservancy (SFC)](https://sfconservancy.org/).

-Technology:
-* We use social coding sites such as [GitHub](https://github.com) and [StackOverflow](https://stackoverflow.com).
+We use social coding sites such as [GitHub](https://github.com) and [StackOverflow](https://stackoverflow.com).

-* We use social identity tools such as [GPG](https://www.gnupg.org/) and [Keybase](keybase.io).
+We use social identity tools such as [GPG](https://www.gnupg.org/) and [Keybase](keybase.io).

-* We admire distributed social networks such as [Mastodon](https://mastodon.social) and [Patchwork](https://github.com/ssbc/patchwork).
+We admire distributed social networks such as [Mastodon](https://mastodon.social) and [Patchwork](https://github.com/ssbc/patchwork).